kubevirt/user-guide/docs/operations/node_overcommit.md

 ## Enabling Swap

-> Note: This will definitely make sure that your VirtualMachines can’t
+> Note: This will definitely make sure that your VirtualMachines can't
 > crash or get evicted from the node but it comes with the cost of
 > pretty unpredictable performance once the node runs out of memory and
 > the kubelet may not detect that it should evict Pods to increase the